Charles Dickens, Biography Of One Of The Greatest English Writers

 During his adult life, Charles wrote relentlessly during marathon days, perhaps a memory of that first job his parents found him when he was twelve years old.
 Little Charles spent ten hours a day, six days a week, sticking labels on jars of shoe polish.
 For this exhausting task he received six shillings a week, which he gave almost entirely to his family every Sunday, when he went to visit them in prison.

-You may be interested: Franz Boas: Biography of This Influential American Anthropologist
+You may be interested: Galileo Galilei: Biography and Contributions to Science of This Researcher

 In those years, the father, John Dickens, was imprisoned for debt, and his wife and the rest of his children had moved with him to the cell, which, although it may seem surprising, was common at the time.
 Poor Charles’s income was his only means of support, until, fortuitously, the boy’s grandmother died and she left John Dickens a sum of 250 pounds, enough to pay off his debts and get out of jail.